NEW: Tarrant County judge will hear the case, but no date has been set for hearing

 Analyst: Courts can "provide clarity" on a "vague" state statute

 Family: Munoz is brain-dead with no life to sustain; calls treatment "cruel and obscene mutilation"

 The husband of a pregnant Texas woman – who he says has been brain dead for seven weeks – asked a court Tuesday to force a hospital to take her off a respirator, ventilator and other machines, saying her wishes shouldn’t be disregarded just because she is pregnant.

 Erick Munoz filed an emergency motion as well as a complaint against John Peter Smith Hospital, both with the same goal: to have the hospital disconnect the machines so that her family can take her body and give her a proper burial.

-“Marlise Munoz is legally dead, and to further conduct surgical procedures on a deceased body is nothing short of outrageous,” her husband contends in the motion.
+“Marlise Munoz is legally dead, and to further conduct surgical procedures on a deceased body is nothing short of outrageous,” her husband says in the motion.

-Notably, officials at the Fort Worth, Texas, hospital where 33-year-old Marlise Munoz is have not publicly declared her dead (though they have not disputed her husband’s assertions either).
-Erick Munoz – like his wife, a paramedic by training – said the doctors told him Marlise “had lost all activity in her brain stem,” and an accompanying chart stated she was “brain dead,” according to his lawsuit.
+Erick Munoz – like his wife, a paramedic by training – said previously that doctors told him his wife “had lost all activity in her brain stem,” and an accompanying chart stated that she was “brain dead,” according to his lawsuit.